SuperCoder-101/Raspberry-Pi-24-7-BeeCamera/README.md

 # Raspberry-Pi-24-7-BeeCamera

-## Livestream night vision camera, embedded on website
+## Live stream night vision camera, embedded on website

 ## Introduction
 The Raspberry Pi BeeCamera is a work project requested by the Plains Art Museum.
 The main goal of this project is to install an OV5647 5MP 1080p Arducam Day-Night IR camera in/a honeybee hive to capture these busy bees at work.

-The objective is to have a Raspberry Pi 4 and the OV5647 run 24/7 and livestream the video feed to a website.
+The objective is to have a Raspberry Pi 4 and the OV5647 run 24/7 and live stream the video feed to a website.

-My goal is to make this project as replicable as possible, especially after having little to no experience with Raspberry Pi prior to starting this project.
+My goal is to make this project as replicable as possible, especially after having little to no experience with Raspberry Pi before starting this project.

-All you really need here is a basic understanding of Raspberry Pi boards.
+All you need here is a basic understanding of Raspberry Pi boards.

 ## - Hardware
 - A Raspberry Pi 4 (or 3 B+)